Fast track your treatment

 As the vitreous humour does not naturally regenerate, your consultant will use a substance such as saline, air or silicone to replace it and support the retina and general structure of the eye.

 If required, incision points will be sealed using fine, dissolvable stitches.

-Following surgery, your consultant will advise you on medication and recovery.
+Your consultant will advise you on this in advance.

 It may take several months to determine the full effect of the procedure.

 You may be required to keep your head in a certain position for set amounts of time during the day.
 This is to allow the gas or fluid which was inserted into the eye to support the retina.

 Your eye may be inflamed and painful for a number of weeks after the surgery.

 To help aid recovery, it’s advised that you avoid swimming, strenuous exercise and getting foreign substances in the eye.

 You must not drive until the legal minimum standard of vision has returned.